keep this website free for you. TaxTips.ca does

 effect, reduced by 16.5% as a result of the federal

-eliminate the Infirm Dependant and Caregiver credits, and replace them with the
+eliminated the Infirm Dependant and Caregiver credits for 2018 and subsequent

 The PEI 2018 budget increased the basic personal amount by $500 to $8,660